marcelovbcfilho/adw-xfwm/README.md

 # Disclaimer

-This is based on the default libadwaita theme.
+This theme is based on the default libadwaita theme.
 So basically I opened a libadwaita app like Gnome software and copied it's look.